 (In other words, how do you know it’s working?)

-“What gets measured gets done,” someone once said.
+Someone once said, “What gets measured gets done.”
 (And we agree!)
-We work with Statistics Mauritius and independent auditors to measure specific results as part of our programme.
+As part of our programme, we work with Statistics Mauritius/India and independent auditors to measure specific results.

-Empowering kids means equipping them with the skills, knowledge and social responsibility that helps them become agents of change.
-To measure progress in this area, we use data collection and analysis to identify the percentage of youth with the ability to voice their own opinion and those who actively participate as leaders and volunteers in their communities.
+Empowering kids means equipping them with the skills, knowledge, and social responsibility to help them become agents of change.
+To measure progress in this area, we use data collection and analysis to identify the percentage of youth who can voice their own opinions and those who actively participate as leaders and volunteers in their communities.

 These intermediate steps help make that possible:

-1. Strengthened life skills, measured by the percent of individuals who self-report having a strong competency in the long list of essential life skills as defined by the World Health Organization.
+- Strengthened life skills are measured by the percentage of individuals who self-report having a strong competency in the long list of essential life skills defined by the World Health Organization.

-2. Increased social responsibility, measured by data that identifies the percent of individuals who self-report having a strong competency in social responsibility.
+- Increased social responsibility is measured by data that identifies the percentage of individuals who self-report having a strong competency in social responsibility.